glpi-project/doc/source/modules/configuration/notifications/template_example.rst

 As the background of the table is dark, we will write in white to be more readable.

    1. Select the text in the table
-   3. Click on the **Text color** drop-down list and select the color **white**
+   3. Click on the **Text color** drop-down list and select the color **White**

 Add conditional emoticon
 ~~~~~~~~~~~~~~~~~~~~~~~~

-If the ticket is in pending status, we want to display an emoticon.
+If the ticket is in pending status, we want to display an emoji.

 1. Add 2 test tags: ``##IFticket.storestatus=4##`` ``##ENDIFticket.storestatus##``
 2. **Right-click** between the 2 tags > **Emoticon**